jacksleight/statamic-raster/README.md

 ### Advanced Mode (Manual Routing)

-If you would like more control over the routing and how the requests are handled you can define your own routes that return raster responses and then generate a URL to your image using the usual `route()` helper.
+If you would like more control over the routing and how the requests are handled you can define your own routes that return raster responses and then generate a URL to your image using the usual `route` tag.

 ```antlers
 {{# resources/views/blog/hero.antlers.html #}}